KarateJB/eBooks/Nuget/01. Pack/README.md

 </package>
 ```

-Which will results in the following information on Nuget package,
+Which will result in the following information on Nuget package,

 ![](assets/004.png)